This is a guest post from Dan Bagby of Honeymoon Always.

 Bangers – Located just southeast of downtown and within walking distance, Bangers has an enclosed dog park for your pup.
 They have a menu of german sausages for you and additional dog friendly sausages for your dog.
 When you are done at Bangers, take a walk around Rainey Street where you will find plenty of other dog friendly restaurants and bars.

-Dog-Friendly Things To Do in Austin
+Dog-Friendly Parks & Activities in Austin

 The weather in Austin is dog-friendly almost all year long making it perfect to get outside with your pup.
 There are a few weeks that might be too cold, but other than that you need to keep an eye on the heat.
 For hot summer days, go out early or stay out late to have some good times when it isn’t so hot.
 If it is hot outside, there are plenty of place around with streams and rivers to jump into to keep your pet cool.